Pan seared boneless-skinless chicken breast with a piquant sauce of bacon, caper, lemon, olives, and butter, presents low carb eating at it's best.

 This pan seared chicken breast recipe is the perfect week night dinner because the prep-work for the dish is completed while the bacon cooks.
 Then, there's time to prepare a side while the chicken cooks resulting in a whole meal that's ready in 20-30 minutes.
 I don't know about you, but that sounds pretty great to me.

 [Note: I have replaced my non-stick pans with GreenPans.
 They are non-toxic, need just a little bit of oil, brown meats beautifully, and are very easy to clean once cool – most times I just need a paper towel.
 GreenPans are my favorite non-stick pans.]

-This restaurant quality pan seared chicken breast recipe is 2 net carbs per serving.
+This restaurant quality pan seared chicken breast with sauce recipe is 2 net carbs per serving.

 [This post contains affiliate links.]

 - 1 tablespoon chopped parsley

 - 1 tablespoon capers, not rinsed